3rdWebCreator/jekyll-mundana-forestry/_drafts/evidence-a.md

 image: "/assets/images/photos.jpg"

 ---
 Funding is one of the big challenges for content creators and media organizations of every kind.
-The web sites of a major magazine publishers put the struggle on full display.
+The web sites of major magazine publishers put the struggle on full display.
 While they chase dollars, frustrating ads and other distractions drive readers away.

-_Wired_ is the last magazine I remember subscribing to, so I decided to pay a visit to Wired.com, and record the screen.
+_Wired_ is the last magazine I remember subscribing to, so I decided to pay a visit to [Wired.com](https://www.wired.com), and record the screen.
 Unfortunately, the experience illustrated the point perfectly.
 Take a look for yourself.

 <video id="wired" class="video-js" controls preload="auto" width="640" height="264" poster="/assets/images/photos.jpg" data-setup="{}">
 <source src="https://ipfs.fleek.co/ipfs/bafybeiatdr6dbsm7q4wo3iwawq6iqgfcznpx6prkudh23hrzdzm6fy4rhi" type="video/mp4" />